zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

-A proxy object can be passed to another process.
+A proxy object can be passed to another process, in there to act as another independent communicator to the remote object in the server.
-Upon unpickling, a new, independent proxy object is created as a new client to the remote object in the server.
+To be passed across processes, a proxy needs to be pickled and unpickled.
+However, this can not rely on the default behavior of `pickle`, because for one thing, it would not work!
+(A proxy object may have some attributes that are not pickleable.)
-A proxy object can not be naively pickled, because several things needs special attention, one of them being ref count management.
+Moreover, a proxy object has some special considerations to take care of.
+Therefore, `BaseProxy` implements the special method `__reduce__` to control pickling.

-Pickling is controlled by the method `BaseProxy.__reduce__` (listed below). `__reduce__` returns a tuple of two elements; the first is a function that is going to be called during unpicking to create the new object; the second is a tuple of parameters for the first element.
-This tuple pickled and then used during unpickling.
+`__reduce__` (listed below) returns a tuple of two elements; the first is a function that is going to be called during unpickling to create the new object; the second is a tuple of parameters for the first element.
+This tuple is pickled and then used during unpickling.

-Depending on whether the proxy object has been created by `AutoProxy` or is an instance of a hand-rolled class, `__reduce__` instructs unpickling to call `RebuildProxy` (listed below) with `AutoProxy` or the hand-rolled class along with a few minimal and original parameters.
-It leaves out most of the attributes the proxy object has accumulated.
-(Naive, default pickling would just pickle every attribute of the object.)
+Depending on whether the proxy object has been created by `AutoProxy` or is an instance of a hand-rolled class, `__reduce__` instructs unpickling to call `RebuildProxy` (listed below) with `AutoProxy` or the hand-rolled class along with a few other parameters.
+The other parameters are a few very basic and indispensible attributes of the proxy.
+Many other attributes of the proxy are left out.

 ```python